 Terms of Reference

-ISECG products are developed by working groups partly supported by dedicated teams that are initiated as required to work on special subjects.
+ISECG products are developed by working groups whose themes extend into space exploration strategies, mission architectures, technologies, science, commercialization, public outreach, and the emergence of new space agencies.
+Dedicated teams support working groups, as required, on special subjects.
 The work is guided by regular meetings of the Senior Agency Managers (SAMs) and monthly plenary ISECG teleconferences.
 The degree of participation in ISECG working groups varies by agency and by product.
 As ISECG work is based on consensus among the members, all products developed at the working group level need approval by the ISECG plenary.
-ISECG and supporting working groups are supported by a permanent Secretariat.
+ISECG is supported by a permanent Secretariat.

-ISECG is open to any space agency interested in collaboration to pursue space exploration goals.
-If you are interested in more information about the ISECG membership please contact the ISECG Secretariat at firstname.lastname@example.org.
+ISECG welcomes new members and is open to any government space agency interested in leveraging collaboration and partnerships to more easily achieve their space exploration goals and yield greater benefits to their communities on Earth.
+If you are interested in more information on how ISECG may benefit your agency or you would like to initiate the simple membership process, please contact the ISECG Secretariat at firstname.lastname@example.org.

 - The Global Exploration Roadmap